 Thankfully there are a number of simple techniques you can try yourself to stop condensation developing into a problem in your property.
-Read on to see our list of recommended FREE DIY measures to combat condensation.
+Read on to see our list of recommended FREE DIY tips to combat condensation.

-Condensation repeatedly appearing on walls and ceilings is often a sign that the situation will soon deteriorate to the point where you may to see:
+Condensation repeatedly appearing on walls and ceilings is often a sign that the situation will soon deteriorate to the point where you may begin to see: